Dr Jonathan Rayner

 I teach in the areas of my research interests: Australian Cinema; New Zealand Cinema; Hollywood Cinema; genre studies; auteur criticism; naval films and history; and Japanese Cinema.

 My core literature teaching commitments are to the LIT 2000 Genre module.
-The majority of my teaching time is devoted to Film Studies at levels 1 and 3, offering modules devoted to European Silent Cinema and Film Authorship.
-I convene the Introduction to Cinema and Hollywood Cinema modules at level 1, and I also convene the MA in International Cinema.
+The majority of my teaching time is devoted to Film Studies at levels 1 and 3, offering approved modules devoted to European Silent Cinema and Film Authorship.
+In 2014 I will be teaching a new approved modules entitled Lit 3060 War on Screen.
+I convene and teach on the Introduction to Cinema and Hollywood Cinema modules at level 1, and I am also responsible for the Film Pathway on the MA in English Literature.

 I welcome applications from researchers working on film, particularly in my research areas.
 I have supervised film studies PhD students in British, European, American and Japanese cinema and maritime films.